 "Wait," you may be thinking, "aren't you talking about 'the splendid little war', the one that lasted, like, three weeks or something?
 What's the big deal?"

-Yes, that's the one.
+Yeah, that's the one.
 Except it lasted four months to be exact, but most certainly was a big deal.
 That might not be entirely clear at first glance.
-We admit that on the surface this brief conflict doesn't seem so epic.
+We admit that on the surface, this brief conflict doesn't seem so epic.
 Our American history books never allot more than a few sentences for it, and we haven't seen much mention of heroic battles, dramatic military campaigns against tyrannical enemies, or great heroes with the fate of the nation in their hands.
-So why should we spend any more time on this topic?
-Because 1898 was a pivotal moment in American history.
-Not only was a new century approaching, but the nation, in intervening in the Cuban revolutionary struggle against Spain, was embarking on a new global mission—new imperialism.
-(That's huge!)

 Now, why wouldn't you want to know everything there is to know about the Philippine-American War?